k-stz/wordpress-on-docker/README.md

 # Purpose
 This is an involved docker learning project.
 The goal ist to provide a wordpress website on nginx with a MariaDB backend through a single `docker-compose.yml`.

-To learn to configure and install the involved technology stack all containers are build from the base image `debian:buster`.
+To learn to configure and install this technology stack, all containers are build from the base `debian:buster` image.

 # Structure Requirement
 - The `Makefile` must build the whole project, calling `docker-compose.yml`.
 - Each image must be named after its corresponding service.
 The Dockerfiles must be called in the docker-compose file

 # Container requirements
-- Forbidden to pull ready-made Docker images: build all the images using penultimate Alpine stable or Debian buster as the basis => I will use debian Buster
+- Forbidden to pull ready-made Docker images: build all the images using latest Alpine stable or Debian buster as the basis => I will use debian Buster
 - Containers must be started running an infinite loop.
 This applies to any command used as entrypoint or entrypoint scripts.
 Hacks like tail -f, bash, sleep infinity, while true are forbidden.
 - `latest`-tag is proibited.
 - Restarting property: Containers have to restart in case of a crash!